Skip to main content

 Can I request specific newspapers in Richmond County?

 No. The Richmond County Clerk maintains a list and assigns newspapers when you request a designation.
 You cannot choose your preferred papers.
+This differs from counties like Albany where designated newspapers are publicly listed.

 Is the Staten Island Advance always the daily newspaper?